AlivGH/Pick-and-Place-Mechanism/README.md

 ## Key Skills

 - Teamwork
-- Mechanical Design
+- Mechanical Design🧠
-- 3D Printing
+- 3D Printing🛠️

 By completing this project, we gained invaluable knowledge about mechanisms and how to design and construct new mechanisms for specific purposes.